 LinkedIn Profile: http://www.linkedin.com/in/gigijohnson

-Dr. Johnson, as Executive Director of the Maremel Institute, explores how technology shifts are changing how we related to each other — directly in how we work together in groups and as individuals, or as whole systems change in media, creative industries, and education.
+Dr. Johnson, as Executive Director of the Maremel Institute, explores how technology shifts are changing how we engage with each other — directly in how we work together in groups and as individuals, or as whole systems change in media, creative industries, and education.
 She speaks frequently at conferences on the social impact of technology and how we can rethink its impacts on our daily lives, work, creativity, and learning.
-Maremel also builds new programs to help people learn to learn and work better with new technological systems — driving to improve businesses, learning environments, and creative opportunities.
-Presently, Maremel is designing two new educational programs with local partners in hands-on technology training for young adults and older learners.
+At Maremel, she builds new learning programs with partner organizations to help people innovate and work better with new technological systems — driving to improve businesses, learning and working environments, and creative opportunities.
+She also acts as a long-term advisor and board member for media- and education-related start-up ventures.

-Dr. Johnson received her doctorate in education/media studies from Fielding Graduate University, her MBA from UCLA Anderson, and her BA in Cinema-Television Production from the University of Southern California.
-She is a member of the Interactive Peer Group in the Academy of Television Arts and Sciences, an advisor to the Interactive TV Alliance, and actively involved in many research and industry organizations.
+Dr. Johnson received her doctorate in educational leadership for change and media studies from Fielding Graduate University, her MBA from UCLA Anderson, and her BA in Cinema-Television Production from the University of Southern California.
+She is a member of the Interactive Peer Group in the Academy of Television Arts and Sciences, an advisor to the Interactive TV Alliance, and actively involved in start-up boards and in industry organizations.